 We deliver Relationships Education as part of our wider provision of Personal, Social, Health and Citizenship Education (PSHCE), which also includes statutory Health Education.

 The aims of Relationships Education are further supported by interventions, extracurricular and enrichment activities we provide.
-For example, through our work with our social skills interventions.
+For example, through our work developing as a Healthy School and our social skills interventions.

 Aims of Relationships Education